-- To provide students with a comprehensive understanding of statistical methods and techniques
+- Provide students with a comprehensive understanding of statistical methods and techniques

-- To provide students with the knowledge of a range of statistical modelling techniques and the ability to apply them to real-life problems
+- Provide students with the knowledge of a range of statistical modelling techniques and the ability to apply them to real-life problems

-- To ensure students are able to comprehend problems, formulate them statistically, analyse them using statistical software tools, obtain results by appropriate methods, and interpret them.
+- Ensure students are able to comprehend problems, formulate them statistically, analyse them using statistical software tools, obtain results by appropriate methods, and interpret them.

 What you'll study